z404/discord.py/README.rst

 A modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.

+This fork of discord.py is the up to date version of discord.py, with the addition of the voice listener API (low level)

 The Future of discord.py
 --------------------------